-Beyond Woolies, members can earn Qantas Points by making restaurant reservations via the Qantas website, on food deliveries with Uber Eats (via the Uber Rewards program), and more.
+Beyond Woolies, members can earn Qantas Points by making restaurant reservations via the Qantas website, on Uber Rides to and from eligible Australian airports, and more.

 The Qantas Wine store also provides a pouring of Qantas Points with every eligible order.